kalanzun/lenlab_mspm0/notes/protocol.md

 | 4 MBaud  | 120               |
 | 1 MBaud  | 1                 |

-Test: `test_comm:test_28kb` "Error" means an incomplete and corrupt packet.
+Test: `test_comm:test_28k` "Error" means an incomplete and corrupt packet.

 The application is required to detect and gracefully handle incomplete and corrupt packets.

 ## Discovery

-Send a knock packet at 1 MBaud and see, if the firmware replies.
+> Send a knock packet at 1 MBaud and see, if the firmware replies.
+> If not, send a BSL connect packet at 9600 Baud and see, if the BSL replies.

 BSL is resilient to the knock packet at 1 MBaud.
-A BSL connect at 9600 Baud immediately is successful.
+A BSL connect at 9600 Baud immediately after is successful.
 Test: `test_bsl.test_resilience_to_false_baudrate`

+The firmware is resilient to the BSL connect packet at 9600 Baud.
+A knock at 1 MBaud immediately after is successful.
+Test: `test_firmware.test_resilience_to_false_baudrate`